SiclaitGitHub/osticket-prereqs/README.md

    - Select "Turn Windows features on or off" under "Programs and Features".
    - Check the "Internet Information Services" box.
    - Expand the "Internet Information Services" box and select "World Wide Web Services"
-   - Expand the "World Wide Web Services" box then slect and expand "Application Development Features"
+   - Expand the "World Wide Web Services" box, then select and expand "Application Development Features"
    - Select "CGI".
-   - Collapse the "Application Development Features" box then select and expand "Common HTTP Features".
+   - Collapse the "Application Development Features" box, then select and expand "Common HTTP Features".
    - Make sure all boxes under "Common HTTP Features" are checked.
    - Click "Ok" to begin installation.
 </p>